wfordh/higgins_site_hydeout/_drafts/august-update.md

 ## FanGraphs Tools

 Similarly to Statcast, it's a bit of a pain to get data from FanGraphs.
-Some functionality can be found in `pybaseball` (and its forks) though I'll need to customize
+Some functionality can be found in `pybaseball` (and its forks) though I'll need to customize in order to scrape the rest of season projections and free agents for my league.
+It will also be nice to scrape some of the information on THE BOARD, but that's less necessary.

+# Fantasy Football

+Regardless of what I find most interesting, the priority for fantasy football is pretty clear thanks to the draft being around the corner.